timescale

 2015: Liminal Labs#3, LMCC – Governors Island, New York City.

-2015: Liminal Labs#2, NCCA – ProArte, St. Petersburg (Russia).
+2015: Liminal Labs#2, NCCA – ProArte, St. Petersburg, Russia.

 2014-2021: Public Expeditions #1-18, Zandmotor, polders, wadden, Scheveningen.

-2013: Zeelust, GEMAK, The Hague.
+2013: Zeelust, Atelier Kustkwaliteit, GEMAK, The Hague.

 2013: Stellingname – water, land & innovatory heritage, Kunstfort bij Vijfhuizen.